rafaelsoledade/jpmorgan.simplestocks/README.md

 ## Motivation

-This project is a simple stocks manager, developed as part of an assignment for a recruitment process @ JP Morgan.
-This software includes the use of several Java and OOP concepts such as inheritance, interfaces, abstract classes, generic types, static methods, amongst others.
+This project is a simple stocks manager.
+It includes the use of several Java and OOP concepts such as inheritance, interfaces, abstract classes, generic types, static methods, amongst others.
 It also has a unitary test component.
+The project was developed in Java using the Eclipse IDE, and it's a Maven project.
+The libraries used are Jackson and Google's JSON-Simple, used for deserializing a JSON file with a test data array.
+The project was compiled using Java 8.

 ## Project Description